Fangch-JKbai/fang.github.io/index.md

 ---
 ---

-# Lab Website Template
+# Deng's Lab Website

-[Lab Website Template](https://github.com/greenelab/lab-website-template) is an easy-to-use, flexible website template for [labs](https://www.greenelab.com/).
+[Deng's Lab Website](https://github.com/greenelab/lab-website-template) is an easy-to-use, flexible website template for [labs](https://www.greenelab.com/).
 Spend less time worrying about managing a website and citations, and more time running your lab.

 {%